ssergomol/Data-Viewer/README.md

 # Data Parser

-Allow users to create html data representation from csv and prn files
+CLI appication that provides users with ability to create html data representation from csv and prn files